 So, those benefits seem to be great and would make you believe that adding coffee grounds to your rubber plant is a good idea.
 But wait … there’s a negative side to adding coffee grounds to your rubber plant as well and, in my opinion, the many negatives well outweigh the few positives.

-As I covered there may be some slightly beneficial reasons to add coffee grounds to your rubber plant but below I outline the many negative things that can happen to your plant if you start tossing spent coffee into its pot.
+Below I outline the many negative things that can happen to your plant if you start tossing spent coffee grounds (or any type of coffee) into its pot.

 - Coffee grounds only offer nitrogen but not much nutrients to the soil: From a plant food point of view the only thing coffee grounds will really offer your rubber plant is nitrogen.
 Microorganisms in the soil will feed on the coffee grounds and produce nitrogen.
 Although nitrogen is a much needed element, allowing microorganisms to produce it from coffee grounds is not such a good idea for the reason given in the next point.
 Additionally, although there are some nutrients in coffee grounds there isn’t a lot and they are slow to get to the plant.